zurutech/zurutech.github.io/_posts/2020-09-29-continuous-integration-with-unreal-engine-4.md

 ![GitLab Continuous Integration pipeline](/images/ciue4/cicd_pipeline_infograph.png){:class="blog-image"}
 </div>

-The CI/CD toolchain is composed by 3 main parts:
+The CI/CD toolchain is composed of 3 main parts:

 - The `gitlab-ci.yml` file that contains the configuration of the CI/CD pipeline.
 Using this YAML file we can configure the CI/CD behavior: what should happen on every commit or merge request, what should happen at scheduled times, and [many many more](https://docs.gitlab.com/ee/ci/yaml/).
 This file contains the commands to execute (a batch of commands is called "job") on the specified runner.
 - [GitLab Runners](https://docs.gitlab.com/runner/).
 A runner is a software able to receive from GitLab a job, execute it, and send back the result to GitLab.
-Several runner can (and should) run in parallel, allowing the whole infrastructure to scale.
+Several runners can (and should) run in parallel, allowing the whole infrastructure to scale.
 The execution of the job is delegated to an "executor".
 - **The executor**.
 During the configuration of the runner, we can specify what type of executor to use.
-In particular, it's possible to use the machine where the runner is installed to run directly in its shell the commands (that's the shell executor), or use Docker to execute the commands into a container, or even use a virtual machine or a Kubernates cluster (for a complete reference see: https://docs.gitlab.com/runner/executors/).
+In particular, it's possible to use the machine where the runner is installed to run directly in its shell the commands (that's the shell executor), or use Docker to execute the commands into a container, or even use a virtual machine or a Kubernetes cluster (for a complete reference see: https://docs.gitlab.com/runner/executors/).

 The amazing thing is that GitLab Runner is a software written in Go: this means that it can run perfectly on our three target platforms: Windows, macOS, and Linux.